In 1996, Jeanne McCusker and her

 Kitty lives in Charlottesville, but is originally from Albemarle County.
 She has been with Home Instead of Charlottesville for 15 years now.
 As a CAREGiver Ambassador, she especially enjoys meeting all the different clients we serve.
 Kitty has two growns sons, and enjoys her three grandchildren.
 In her spare time she likes working on word search puzzles, researching family history, and especially spending mornings in the park.

 Dorothy became a member of our training team in July, 2014.
 She previously worked as a part time CAREgiver for several years while also teaching young children with special needs in Louisa County.
 After retiring from her first career, she was excited to use her teaching skills to help train CAREgivers with Home Instead Senior Care.
 Dorothy was the primary caregiver for her brother who has early on-set Alzheimer's and feels very passionately about helping to maintain a high quality of service to those under our care.
 She lives in Fluvanna County with her partner, a goofy basset hound and a number of very loving cats.

 Pamela Jenkins came to us after decades of administrative and office management experience.
 She is the smiling voice you hear greeting you from the front office, and behind-the-scenes, Pam is our administrative extraordinaire.
 She is originally from SW Virginia, but Charlottesville has been her home now for nearly 20 years.
-Pam has two grown children, one grandson, and a fur baby chihuahua named Delilah.
-In her spare time she enjoys cooking and crocheting, and camping, site-seeing and going to the beach with her husband of 29 years.
+Pam has two grown children, two grandsons, and a fur baby chihuahua named Delilah.
+In her spare time she enjoys cooking, crocheting, camping, and site-seeing and going to the beach with her husband of 29 years.